jiho/Markdown2pdf/README.md

 ## Usage

-Just drag and drop documents with extension `md`, `markdown`, `txt`, `text`, `mdown` on the application.
+Just drag and drop documents with extension `md`, `markdown`, `txt`, `text`, or `mdown` on the application.
 The resulting PDF should appear next to the markdown document.

 Beware, if a PDF exists already, it will be silently overwritten